cms-hh/inference_tools/docs/content/datacard_manipulation.md

-                        parameter is constructed as the envelope of effects of parameters to merge --auto-shape-average  only for shape; when set and shapes to merge contain both positive and negative effects in the same bin, propagate errors separately and then use their average; otherwise, an error is raised --auto-shape-envelope
+                        parameter is constructed as the envelope of effects of parameters to merge --auto-shape-average  only for shape; when set and shapes to merge contain both positive abd negative effects in the same bin, propagate errors separately and then use their average; otherwise, an error is raised --auto-shape-envelope